inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 	Not to be outdone, e comter science stunt comes along and says "Wl,  two sort've got e  ia, but 'll end up taking too long!
 I've just whipped up a pram to REAY go and prove it."
-He goes over to his terminal and runs his pram.
+He goes over to his terl and runs his pram.
 Reading e outt on e screen he says, "1 is prime, 1 is prime, 1 is prime, 1 is prime..."
 Some people say a front-engine car handles best.
 Some people say a r-engine car handles best.
 I say a rented car handles best.